Employer of Record

 Work Permit in Georgia

 When expanding operations to Georgia or outsourcing certain business functions, assembling a capable team is essential to ensure a smooth transition.
 However, hiring international employees is only one step in the process.
-To operate legally in Georgia, your employees must secure the appropriate visas and residence permits.
-Understanding the visa requirements and application process is crucial for staying compliant and facilitating your company’s expansion.
+To operate legally in Georgia, foreign employees must now follow Georgia’s updated labour migration and immigration rules.
+Understanding the current work authorization, visa, and residence permit process is crucial for staying compliant and facilitating your company’s expansion.

 Categories of Work Visas for Georgia

-For foreign nationals intending to work in Georgia, the first step is to determine which type of visa they need.
-Georgia offers several categories of visas for various purposes:
+For foreign nationals intending to work in Georgia, the first step is to determine which type of entry and stay authorization they need.
+Georgia offers several visa categories, including diplomatic, special, ordinary, immigration, and transit visas.
+For employment purposes, the key route is usually an appropriate long-stay immigration basis together with the required labour authorization and, for longer stays, a work residence permit.

 Conditions for obtaining a work visa